tiryakiv/Mass-classification/README.md

 The results were obtained by using mammograms from Breast Cancer Digital Repository (BCDR) [1-3].

 01_DTL folder includes mass classification results on five-fold cross-validation data using ResNet50, NASNetLarge, and Xception deep transfer learning (DTL) methods.
+The performance results are for mammogram patch classification.

 02_EDTL folder includes mass classification results on five-fold cross-validation data using ensembe of DTL methods.
+The performance results are for mammogram patch classification.

 References: